For internet services providers offering broadband to businesses

 The judging process is formed of two stages: a period technical testing followed to determine the shortlist and then a written entry form used by the judging panel to determine the winner.

 Entrants must also submit a written entry form based on the below judging criteria to determine a winner from the shortlisted finalists.
-The submissions deadline is 29th March 2019.
+The submissions deadline was 29th March 2019.

 Notes on technical testing